-Customer service – Merchant accounts usually charge a service fee to cover professional merchant support when issues arise as they invariably do from time to time.
+Customer Service – Direct MID’s usually charge a service fee to cover professional merchant support when issues arise as they invariably do from time to time.

-Higher costs – Once a business grows, the volume of transactions rises too.
+Higher Costs – Once a business grows, the volume of transactions rises too.
 That’s when the higher transaction fees of these services may begin to hurt.
-A merchant account saves money for a small business owner
+When processing over a few thousand dollars per month on a regular basis, a direct MID saves money for a small business owner

 Banks and financial institutions go to great lengths to minimize or avoid the risk of making a loss.
 They employ experienced underwriters to check every application for a merchant bank account.

 Underwriters will first look at the industry or sector that your business operates in.
 You may be surprised to learn that they rate over 60 industries as being high risk.